ACDBio/ComradeRamanDIY/README.md

 ---

+## Implementation Notes
+The system is sensitive to vertical shift of the cuvette holder before assembly.
+We attached an .stl bottom plates which can be tested and glued to the bottom before assembly if it is off.
+In the final system the counts for DMSO at 30 s integration should be at lease ~27-20k without significant noise at ~15 degrees.
+It is recommended to cool with the TEC system implemented here to 15 degrees - it allows larger integration times up to 60 s.

 ## BILL OF MATERIALS
 Total cost (with a new CCD spectromter): ~1800 USD
 1. PETG 3d printing filament for printing the .stl